 After a week of exercising, my daughter started noticing.
 She’d say, “Exercise, mama?”
 Some days I let her join me for the ending stretches and she loves following along with the video.
 I want to be a good example of healthy living for my children.
 Exercise is a daily thing, no excuses.
 Good eating is important, whether you’re young or old.
 I want my kids to know that.
 And I have to live it out for them because they are watching.

 14. My Body is Different Than It Was 20 Years Ago

 When I was in college, I took every dance class that was offered.
 This was in addition to the 20 hours I was teaching at various dance studios and rec centers and the many hours dancing in productions.
 I’d even get to school at 6 am to jog the track before classes!
 My body was always in workout wear and I was moving a lot.
 But was I healthy?
 Nope.

 I was leaving the house without ever packing a snack or a lunch.
 I was eating fast food three times a day.
 Sure I had great stamina but I was far from healthy.
 What I could “get away with” back then, I can’t do now.
 My metabolism isn’t the same.
 My joints aren’t the same.
 I’ve had wrist surgery, which makes push ups and planks very hard for me.
 I’m not going to pretend I’m 20 years old.
-But I’m also not 100 years old and I can do more than I have been.
-I will continue to do what is best for me and my body; Your mileage may vary.
+But I’m also not 100 years old.
+I can do more than I have been!
+Starting an exercise routine means I will continue to do what is best for me and my body; Your mileage may vary.

 15. My Body is Not the Same After Birthing 3 Children